Neargye/hello_tf_c_api/README.md

 ctest --output-on-failure -C Release
 ```

-### Remarks
+### Notes

-* CMake downloads TensorFlow 2.21.0 from the Python wheel into hello_tf_c_api/tensorflow/python.
+* CMake downloads TensorFlow 2.21.0 from the Python wheel into `hello_tf_c_api/tensorflow/python`.
 It does not install TensorFlow into the system Python.
 * Python with pip is required during CMake configure.
 * The small GraphDef used by graph and session examples is committed as `models/graph.pb`; no external model download is required.
 * To regenerate the example GraphDef, run `python tools/create_example_graph.py` from a virtual environment with a full TensorFlow Python package installed.